jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 and then repeating the root at the top, we often don't notice the missing fifth.

-Another variation is to play the treble triad, with the root on the second string.
+Another variation is to play the treble triad on the upper-middle three strings, with the root on the second string: `xx213x

 To get comfortable with the C minor shape, play it in open position,